pixelastic/blog.pixelastic.com/app/_posts/2017-03-28-meetup-random-user-picker.md

 inputs.

 The whole download, parse, format-as-JSON logic was then moved into this webtask script and that's this script that I'm requesting on my webpage.
+You can find the code [on GitHub.][7]

 This kind of architecture is called serverless, and that is the future of the web.
 Static hosting through GitHub pages, while still allowing for server-side